 Usage-Based Insurance Savings

 UBI relies on a device or app that gathers information for your insurance company about when, how, and where you drive.
-Nine out of the top 10 insurance companies now offer UBI programs.
+Nine out of the top 10 insurance companies in a 2020 study offer UBI programs.
 Insurers look for signs that you engage in risky driving behavior, such as:

 - Rapid braking and acceleration